International-GNSS-Service/SLM/doc/source/index.rst

 The SLM aims to provide:

 * GNSS Site meta data (site log) management with a moderation workflow.
 * Support for multiple organizations and networks to be managed in an access controlled way.
 * Full legacy site log format support (both import and export).
 * Full GeodesyML support (both import and export).
 * JSON renderings of meta data.
 * Point-and-click graphical editing of site log data.
 * Public RESTful api for searching site log data.
 * Authenticated RESTful api for updating site log data.
 * Full access to the historical record.
 * Visualizations of networks and site information.
 * Configurable data validation that goes above and beyond schema validation.
 * Image and file attachments to sites.
 * A no-fork extensible architecture that allows organizations to modify out-of-the box behavior with plugins.

 This documentation speaks to multiple audiences:

 * **Developers** will want to refer to the :ref:`installation`, :ref:`architecture`, :ref:`commands` and :ref:`reference` sections.
 * **System administrators** may be interested in :ref:`operations` and :ref:`commands`.
 * **Users** and **network coordinators** will be interested in the :ref:`user_manual`.
 * **Developers** wishing to work with SLM managed data will be interested in the :ref:`api`.
 * **Everyone**, but particularly **program managers** will want to take a look at the :ref:`overview`.

 .. warning::

-   The SLM has reached beta-maturity but is still undergoing rapid development.
+   The SLM has reached beta-maturity but is still undergoing signficant organizational changes.
    Check back soon for new documentation and updates.
-A version 1.0 stable release is expected in late September 2024.
+A version 1.0 stable release is expected in 2026.

 Please use the discussions_ page for general inquiry and the issues_ page to report bugs.
 Our road map is on the projects_ page.